Microscopy

 shorter wavelengths significantly

 .
-Besides, the wavelengths of electrons are approximately 1,00,000times smaller
+Besides, the wavelengths of electrons are approximately 1,00,000times smaller in comparison to the wavelengths of visible light.

 Interestingly, an

-predominantly employs electromagnetic lenses, rather
+electron microscope predominantly employs electromagnetic lenses, rather

 than the